osmosis-labs/osmosis/x/gamm/pool-models/stableswap/README.md

 some predictable way (e.g. non-rebasing LSTs, which get more valuable relative to their base asset, meaning that having fixed scaling factors eventually keeps the pool "stable" around the wrong price)

-It should be relatively infrequent but scaling factors can be changed whenever the scaling factor governor wants (by default, pools should not have a governor set, as for most use cases like stablecoin to stablecoin pools, a single fixed ratio of assets (e.g. 1:1) is sufficient)
+It should be relatively infrequent in practice, scaling factors can be changed on demand by the scaling factor governor.
+(by default, pools should not have a governor set, as for most use cases like stablecoin to stablecoin pools, a single fixed ratio of assets (e.g. 1:1) is sufficient)